 17. Local restaurants to eat at over the festive season

-- Budget friendly – If you’re not fussed about a proper roast dinner, I would send visitors to somewhere like Mosque Kitchen or Ten to Ten in Delhi (South Bridge) for amazing Indian curries at a very reasonable price.
+- Budget-friendly – If you’re not fussed about a proper roast dinner, I would send visitors to somewhere like Mosque Kitchen or Ten to Ten in Delhi (South Bridge) for amazing Indian curries at a very reasonable price.
 Ting Thai Caravan for fantastic yes….
-Thai food and Saboteur (next to Edinburgh University) or Vietnam House (Morrison Street) for two fantastic Vietnamese options.
+Thai food.
+Saboteur (next to Edinburgh University) and Vietnam House (Morrison Street) for two fantastic Vietnamese options.
 Traditional fare including lovely seafood options like Cullen Skink or a mug of Stovies, a Scottish staple in winter can be found on The Shore in Teuchter’s Landing.

 - Somewhere in the middle – Eating out in Edinburgh is surprisingly easy to get wrong if you stick to the city centre tourist trail, seriously the foodie scene is amazing in this city and there’s so much choice away from the big chains.
-Running amazing festive menus this year are Nobles (Leith) with roasted guinea fowl ballotine and lemongrass smoked hake fillet featuring on the menu this year, vegan restaurant and bar Harmonium (Leith), Three Birds (Bruntsfield) have two festive menus with lunch and dinner including a scrumptious Truffle scented braised beef feather blade and Treacle cured salmon.
+Running amazing festive menus this year are Nobles (Leith) with roasted guinea fowl ballotine and lemongrass smoked hake fillet featuring on the menu.
+Vegan restaurant and bar Harmonium (Leith) is a great healthy option.
+Three Birds (Bruntsfield) have two festive menus with lunch and dinner including a scrumptious Truffle scented braised beef feather blade and Treacle cured salmon.
 Locanda di Gusti (Dalry) is an amazing Naples restaurant with fantastic and proper Italian food while one of my favourite places the is the bohemian L’Escargot Bleu (Broughton Street) for French/Scottish fusion.